Carlos Marinelli: Return to Middlesbrough

-After returning to Middlesbrough, Marinelli played in the 2003-04 season opener against Fulham, scoring once in the 3-2 loss which was his last league match for Boro.
+After returning to Middlesbrough, Marinelli played in the 2003–04 season opener against Fulham, scoring once in the 3–2 loss which was his last league match for Boro.
 On 14 November 2003, his contract was ended by mutual consent after failing to live up to expectations.

 Boca Juniors

 After becoming a free agent, Marinelli stated his desire to return to Boca Juniors and signed for his boyhood club in 2004.
-His official debut was against Vélez Sarsfield in a 3-3 draw, when he scored on his debut against Vélez only to have it was officially awarded as an own goal.
+His official debut was against Vélez Sarsfield in a 3–3 draw, when he scored on his debut against Vélez only to have it was officially awarded as an own goal.
 However, he took the blame of a goal scored by Marcelo de Souza after being beaten by the opponent and failing to chase him back.
 He only played other two league matches against Banfield and Racing and was overlooked by then manager Carlos Bianchi after being sent off in a reserve match.
-Marinelli took part in the 2004-05 preseason friendlies under Miguel Ángel Brindisi, before leaving the club.
+Marinelli took part in the 2004–05 preseason friendlies under Miguel Ángel Brindisi, before leaving the club.

 Racing Club

-Marinelli joined Racing for the 2004-05 season and made his league debut against former club Boca Juniors.
+Marinelli joined Racing for the 2004–05 season and made his league debut against former club Boca Juniors.
 Mostly a substitute, he ended 2004 with 11 league appearances for Racing.

 Return to Torino

 In January 2005, after attracting interest from Torino, Marinelli paid 30,000 Euros from his own pocket to leave Racing and return to the Italian side.
 His debut at Serie B was against Hellas Verona and he was sent off just as his last match at the club.
-Scoring in a 3-1 win against Pescara, Marinelli played a total of 16 league matches and helped Torino to achieve promotion to 2005–06 Serie A, but the team was not admitted at the first tier for financial problems and his contract was ended due to the financial crisis at the club.
+Scoring in a 3–1 win against Pescara, Marinelli played a total of 16 league matches and helped Torino to achieve promotion to 2005–06 Serie A, but the team was not admitted at the first tier for financial problems and his contract was ended due to the financial crisis at the club.

 Sporting Braga

-In September 2005, Marinelli had the opportunity to join Portuguese side S.C.
-Braga, but had his registration denied by Primeira Liga after the end of the transfer window.
+In September 2005, Marinelli had the opportunity to join Portuguese side Braga, but had his registration denied by Primeira Liga after the end of the transfer window.
 He agreed a deal in December and officially signed in January 2006.
-He played only 4 times for the Portuguese side and left the club after the end of the 2005-06 season.
+He played only four times for the Portuguese side and left the club after the end of the 2005–06 season.
 Having limited playing time at Braga due to an injury in his right foot, he returned to Argentina for treatment and trained with Boca Juniors to regain match fitness.